-Your website’s ready, your professional profile is set up on social media and you’re ready to launch your business to the wider world.
+Your website’s ready, your professional profile is set up on social media and you’re ready to launch your business to the wider world but what about your profile photo or headshot?

 This is the face you’re presenting to absolutely anyone who seeks you out on the internet.
 So that’s potential clients, competitors, current customers – and all your ex-partners and old pals.
 Which means you want to look amazing but in the right kind of way.